 - Bowls or large baking dish

-- Whip Cream (recommended for 3 and under) or Shaving Cream
+- Whipped Cream (recommended for 3 and under) or Shaving Cream

 - Food Coloring (gel or liquid)